rust-lang/book/second-edition/nostarch/chapter18.md

 Listing 18-4: Using a pattern to destructure a tuple and create 3 variables at once

-Here, we have a tuple that we're matching against a pattern.
+Here, we have a tuple that we’re matching against a pattern.
 Rust will compare the value `(1, 2, 3)` to the pattern `(x, y, z)` and see that the value matches the pattern.
 In this case, it will bind `1` to `x`, `2` to `y`, and `3` to `z`.
 You can think of this tuple pattern as nesting three individual variable